lupyuen/pinephone-nuttx/README.md

 - Do we need to program PMIC to enable VBAT?
 No

-TODO: Is VBAT-BB really on?
+- Is VBAT-BB really on?
 What happens if we set PL7 VBAT to Low?

+  UART3 does not respond.
+So yes VBAT-BB must be on.

 TODO: Increase the PWRKEY delays